ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 {% img /images/oma-key-repeat.png 400 OMA reuses the first 48 key bits %}

 We actually need a few more parameters to compute a state byte than just a key bit and a block byte.
-In mathematical notation, the function to compute a new state byte looks as follows:
+In mathematical notation, the function to calculate a new state byte looks as follows:

-[math here]
+{% img /images/oma-update.png 500 TODO %}

 The current block byte `z` is added to the state byte `y = state[(j + 1) % 8]`.
 If the key bit `k` is one then the negation of adding the position `j` to state